playn/playn.github.io/cookbook/graphics.md

 Also, note that on iOS all custom fonts are only available via the `PLAIN` font style.
-You can use `RoboFont.registerVariant` if you want to map bold or italic variants to a single name plus `BOLD` or `ITALIC` styles.
+You can use `RoboFont.registerVariant` if you want to map bold or italic variants to a single name plus `BOLD` or `ITALIC` styles, but you probably should not do that.
 Again see the notes below on font styles.

 ### HTML backend